sylvercode/foundry-module-ts-template/README.md

 Out of the box this template adds a button to the top of the Actors directory.
 Clicking it brings up a modal with a button that will load a picture of a random dog from the [Dog API][3].
 This demonstrates how to perform some common tasks such as render templates and call external APIs, and hopefully provides a decent starting point for developing your own module.

+### dev container

+A dev container [configuration](.devcontainer/devcontainer.json) ([see][5]) is provided.
+It is recomemnded to make a personal configuration with mounts to you foundry installation and data folder for easier testing and debuggin. copy the `.devcontainer/devcontainer.json` to `.devcontainer/personal/devcontainer.json` and follow instruction in comments.
+This personal folder is set to be ignored by git.

 ## Todo

 If you have just created a new project with this template there are a few changes you should make to start: